 He was President of Neptune Minerals, Inc. from 2015 to 2017.He served as Managing Director of IHC MMP focused on providing services to the underwater mining industry worldwide.
 Prior to this, Mr. Smit was the Projects Director of Marine and Mineral Projects (Pty) Ltd a company specializing in providing the subsea diamond mining industry engineering and operation solutions.

 He has designed, developed, implemented and optimized numerous underwater mining systems, in particular, the crawler technology being used by De Beers Crawler for subsea diamond mining.

-Mr. David S. Huber, SVP Business Development, has 43 years deepwater oil and gas experience in 13 countries, all with oil exploration and production companies.
-He joined Exxon and became Deepwater Engineering Supervisor before moving to the North Sea in 1981.
+Mr. David S. Huber, SVP Business Development, has 45 years of offshore oil & gas experience in the GOM and internationally, all with exploration and production companies.

 Ms. Laurie Meyer, Chief Projects Officer, has over 30 years of experience in aerospace and marine engineering.
 She led the Deep Reach Technology team as Principal Investigator for the US Army Research Labs funded cooperative research project to assess the economic viability of a deep sea based new source for Rare Earth Elements.